 Why have the agro of altering a sewing pattern every time you make something new when you can start off with the perfect fit and create exactly what you want?
 And, it'll fit pretty damn well first time with possibly the odd tweak here or there!

 If you'd like to create perfect fitting blocks so that you can create sewing patterns that don't need a million and one alterations every time you make a new garment, then I have the perfect course for you!
-Fitting Confidence is my 6-week program that I have designed especially for you.
+Fitting Confidence is my 8-week program that I have designed especially for you.
 In the course, I show you how to adjust your sewing patterns and blocks to your size and shape.
 It's the perfect course designed to fit into a busy schedule whilst learning skills that you'll have for life.
-Sounds good?
-Click here to learn more and join the waitlist.
+Sound good?
+Click here to learn more here

 As much as we say we love to sew, create or alter something to make a fabulous garment, it's not always plain sailing.
 This is why I am constantly trying to make things easier for you and I'm always sharing my tips and tricks on here as well as Instagram.